2023 Most Popular Allied Health Professions Master's Degree Schools in Kansas

 The colleges and universities below are the most popular for allied health majors pursuing a master's degree.

-Our 2023 rankings named Wichita State University the most popular school in Kansas for allied health professions students working on their master’s degree.
-WSU is a fairly large public school located in the large city of Wichita.
+Our analysis found Wichita State University to be the most popular school for allied health professions students who want to pursue a master’s degree in Kansas.
+WSU is a fairly large public school located in the city of Wichita.

 Women make up 78% of the allied health majors at the school.